-While their parents are in class, 50 children and grandchildren of Odyssey students, ages 2-18, participate in one of our three Odyssey Junior classrooms.
+While their parents are in class, over 50 children and grandchildren of Odyssey students, ages newborn-18, participate in one of our four Odyssey Junior classrooms.
 Recognizing that breaking the cycle of generational poverty involves whole families, we piloted Odyssey Junior in 2015 to support children in self-discovery, literacy, and expression through a variety of forms, including writing, speaking, visual arts, music, movement, and theatre.

 We have book reports at school.
 It made me feel confident to read in front of my entire class because we do it at Odyssey.Odyssey Junior student